Noriko Miyagawa: Political career

 In 2018, prefectural assembly members from the Liberal Democratic Party asked Miyagawa to run in the 2019 Yamanashi gubernatorial election, but she announced on October 2 that she would not be running.

 On April 1, 2019, Miyagawa was hit by a car after getting off a taxi and was rushed to the hospital but was discharged on May 6 and resumed political activities.
 Having battled breast cancer since 2016, Miyagawa died on September 12, 2019, in a hospital in Tokyo.
 She was posthumously awarded the Senior Fifth Rank and the Order of the Rising Sun.
 Seiko Noda also gave a memorial speech at the plenary session of the House of Representatives on November 12.

 Political views

 Miyagawa supported revision of the Constitution of Japan, particularly the state of emergency clause and the rights and obligations of citizens.
 She praised Abenomics, and also supported the introduction of the reduced consumption tax rate system.
 Miyagawa believed that the Murayama Statement and Kono Statement should be reexamined.
 She was also against legal regulation of hate speech.
-Miyagawa praised the 2015 Japanese military legislation as well as the Act on Punishment of Organized Crimes and Regulation of Criminal Proceeds.
+Miyagawa praised the Legislation for Peace and Security as well as the Act on Punishment of Organized Crimes and Regulation of Criminal Proceeds.
 She also supported an amendment to the Health Promotion Act to strengthen measures against passive smoking and served as the deputy secretary-general of the Parliamentary League for the Prevention of Passive Smoking but withdrew from the association in April 2017.
 Miyagawa also served as the secretary general on the special mission committee for the enactment of the LGBT Understanding Promotion Act.